The Easiest Job

 Allowing SaaS sales teams to behave in the same fashion as on-premises sales teams will cause:

 - High levels of customer dissatisfaction when products can’t be delivered

 - High churn and slow time to market in the engineering organization

 - Incredible “whiplash” in product management (rapid change of priorities)

 - Soaring software maintenance costs for the company as revisions “in the wild” increase relative to other SaaS firms.

 - High costs of goods sold as infrastructure costs rise to meet the needs of product skew and code complexity

 All of these will combine to make the company, over time, under perform relative to competitors.
 Ultimately the company's SaaS solution will become bloated, noncompetitive and the company's SaaS solution will fail.

-This change in selling behavior is so significant that we often find on-premise sales organizations incapable of making the transition to the SaaS mentality and necessary way of selling.
-Many companies with which we work go through a cycle of trying to retain their original sales force, seeing that the organizations behaviors are inconsistent with need too late as product time to market slows and margins decline, and then replacing large portions of the sales team late in the game.
+This change in selling behavior is so significant that we often find on-premises sales organizations incapable of making the transition to the SaaS mentality and necessary way of selling.
+Many companies with which we work go through a cycle of trying to retain their original sales force, seeing that the organization's behaviors are inconsistent with need too late as product time to market slows and margins decline, and then replacing large portions of the sales team late in the game.